 Financial transactions can mediate money laundering and terrorist financing.
 Therefore, organizations have to control customer transactions.
 The receiver and the sender should be checked during the financial transaction.
 The receiver or sender is checked in the required lists.
 These lists include Sanction lists, PEP lists, Wanted lists, and banned lists.
 If this receiver or sender is detected in these lists, the AML officer prepares a suspicious activity report related to this transaction.
 Also, if abnormal customer behaviors are detected, suspicious activity reports are reported to authorized units.

 According to AML regulations, all customer-related records must be kept for at least 5 years.
 Regulatory organizations have the right to access these records at the time of the audit.

 Financial institutions are concerned about damaging customer satisfaction while providing AML obligations.
 In the payment industry, where customer satisfaction is critical, organizations fear that AML controls will delay customer transactions.
 Sanction Scanner eliminates these problems with AI-driven AML solutions.
 Sanction Scanner helps organizations in the payment industry to meet all AML obligations automatically.
-We provide Sanction & PEP screening service with our global comprehensive and real-time data.
+We provide Sanction & PEP Screening services with our global comprehensive and real-time data.
 Perform your AML checks without delaying customer transactions.
 It's easy to ensure your AML compliance with Sanction Scanner.
-Learn about AML Compliance Software.
+Request a demo now to Discover AML Compliance Solutions.